Zummit-Africa-Inc/Crop-Yield-Prediction/README.md

 ## Folder Overview

-- Original          - Folder Containing old/completed Omdena challenge code.
+- Code References   - Folder Containing references code.
 - Reports           - Folder to store all Final Reports of this project
 - Data              - Folder to Store all the data collected and used for this project
 - Docs              - Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.